 A range of Study resources can be found at https://www.rmit.edu.au/students/study-support/learning-lab

-The RMIT University Study and Learning Centre offers a variety of services for students with a first language other than English: https://www.rmit.edu.au/students/study-support/study-and-learning-centre
+The RMIT University Study and Learning Centre offers a variety of services for students: https://www.rmit.edu.au/students/study-support/study-and-learning-centre

 Overview of Assessment

 You will be assessed on how well you meet the course’s learning outcomes and on your development against the program capabilities.